vuralevren/altogic-auth-react-native/README.md

 export default ProfileView;
 ```
 ### Auth Redirect Page
-We use this page for verify the user's email address and **Login With Magic Link Authentication.**
+We use this page to verify the user's email address and **Login With Magic Link Authentication.**

-We will use Altogic's altogic.auth.getAuthGrant() function to log in with handled token from url.
+We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.

-Replacing views/auth-redirect.js with the following code:
+Replacing `views/auth-redirect.js` with the following code:
 ```js
 // src/views/auth-redirect.js
 import { useEffect } from 'react';